 We’re happy to answer the question, however its only recently when I compared it to a ‘straight’ situation that we actually thought ‘hang on, that’s not really on’.
 That’s our sperm you’re discussing.

 It doesn’t just end there though, I think people are curious still when they see two guys with a baby so whether its nerves or just pure curiosity they feel the need to ask us questions.
 UK Society is accepting of families like ours, and through all the work we do via blogging on our website www.twodaddies.co.uk and our social media channels @twodads.u.k.
 We blogged our entire fertility journey, documenting the highs and the lows.
 We’ve seen 98% support for what we do and what we stand for.
 We’ll never convert the 2% so we just have to face facts.
-We aim to shine a spotlight on UK Surrogacy and Same Sex parenting, to normalise it – or at the very least to make it feel ordinary though educating others about our very own modern family.
-So, here’s some additional questions we’ve actually been asked, by strangers I may ad, I’ll break you in gently.
+We aim to shine a spotlight on UK Surrogacy and Same-Sex parenting, to normalise it – or at the very least to make it feel ordinary through educating others about our very own modern family.
+So, here’s some additional questions we’ve actually been asked, by strangers, I may add, I’ll break you in gently.